-In the days of film cameras I started by shooting bodybuilders at a friend's gym, and eventually landed a job as the photography director for a motorcycle magazine.
-I got the gig because I had a bike, a camera, and the courage to ask for it.
-I had attended biker events for years and that's what they were looking for.
+Several years ago starting with film cameras, I began my career shooting bodybuilders at a friend's gym leading to landing a job as the photography director for a motorcycle magazine.
+I got the gig because I had a bike, a camera, and the courage to shoot bikers.
 It was a lucky break leading me to photograph some wonderful and at times bizarre people.
-It also gave me a direction to refine my photography and reporting skills.
+It also gave me years to refine my photography and reporting skills.
 Subsequently I was brought on as a freelance photographer for an Alt-weekly newspaper in Tampa and have been shooting for them ever since.

 Early on I went to graduate school and got a Masters of Science degree in Counseling Psychology.
 Having my own practice allowed me to understand how incredibly whacky (yes, that's a clinical term) we humans are, but also made me more comfortable in my own skin.
 That idea permeates much of my personal photography work.
 Combining my clinical knowledge and quirkiness has led me to shoot things that can be eye catching and sometimes visually unpleasant or provocative.
 With the advent of the digital age I also became skilled in the art of the digital editing.

-Back when I was trying to learn, other photographers seemed secretive about their techniques, their equipment, and their thoughts about shooting.
-There needs to be a new way of thinking.
+Back when I was trying to learn other photographers seemed secretive about their techniques, their equipment, and their thoughts about shooting.
 There's nothing I'm doing that others haven't done and there really is no "secret sauce" to photography.
 It's all about learning.
 My biggest hope with teaching others is to inspire them to take the next shot differently...better.
+Come learn with me.